 Exercise 9.7 Suppose that we say that an expression e terminates properly if and only if $\emptyset \vdash e \Rightarrow v$ for some v.
 Write an FVAE expression e such that only one of e and $\lambda x.e$ x terminates properly.

 Exercise 9.8 Write an FVAE expression that has a free identifier but evaluates to a value without incurring any run-time errors.

-Exercise 9.9 This exercise modifies FVAE to check body expressions when evaluating function expressions.
-Consider we extend the value of
+Exercise 9.9 This exercise extends FVAE with pairs.
+Consider the following language: